Is shouting or smacking working?

 - Stop them earning privileges – If your child is allowed to stay up until 7.00, if they are able to get ready for bed without a fuss they can stay up until 7 the next night, if not their bedtime will be 6.50.
 Or they don’t ‘earn’ their half-hour on the computer or TV.

 - Do an ‘action replay.’
 When your child does something wrong, get them to repeat the behaviour, this time doing it right.
 So she sits back at the table and asks if she can leave, or comes back to ask politely for a drink

 - Invite them to calm down.
 Sometimes everyone needs to calm down.
 Children can sit down quietly in the same room or sometimes in a separate room.

 When your child is calmer, talk about why they needed time out, and move on.
 Remember this is to help everyone calm down and allow thinking time not to ‘punish’.
 If you use a ‘naughty step’ the child will feel they are being labelled as ‘naughty’ and your child is more likely to repeat ‘naughty’ behaviours.
 Instead, have a ‘place to calm down’.
 After a cooling-off period Ask the child;

 - What are you going to do now to make up for it?

-- Apologising –but only if your child is ready to accept responsibility for what they have done, otherwise saying sorry can be meaningless
+- Encourage your child to apologise –but only if they feel genuinely sorry, otherwise saying sorry can be meaningless